neha702/EasyMeet/README.md

 9) Azure Cloud MySQL DB is used here ,credentials present in Server ->expressweb.js file.

-10) Run there npm  start.
+10) Then do cd Client ,run there npm  start.

 11) Then open another terminal ,type cd Server.

 12)  Do the nodemon expressweb.js

-14)After that one can see a page opening at http://localhost:3000/.
+13) After that one can see a page opening at http://localhost:3000/.

-15) Route http://localhost:3000/register to get to registration page.
+14) Route http://localhost:3000/register to get to registration page.